-I work for the Electronic Frontier Foundation (style note: when you say "the EFF" you should say "EFF" like you're supposed to say "iPhone" not "the iPhone" or "my iPhone" or "this is 2038, what the hell is an iPhone?"
+I used to work for the Electronic Frontier Foundation (style note: when you say "the EFF" you should say "EFF" like you're supposed to say "iPhone" not "the iPhone" or "my iPhone" or "this is 2038, what the hell is an iPhone?"
 Say "what the hell is iPhone?" instead and say "He works for EFF.")
 I was EFF's chief (ie only) Activist from 2005-2007, and then its International Outreach Coordinator from 2007-2010.

 As part of my own international outreaching, I helped to set up Open Rights Group.
 ORG does amazing things in the area of digital rights in the UK, and does it all dependent on donations from individuals.
 Please consider joining them or EFF today.